Shadowsocks-NET/shadowsocks-specs/2022-1-shadowsocks-2022-edition.md

 #### 3.1.2.
 Format

-The request stream starts with a random salt, followed repeatedly by one length chunk and one payload chunk.
+A request stream starts with one random salt and two header chunks, followed repeatedly by one length chunk and one payload chunk.
 Each chunk is independently encrypted/decrypted using the AEAD cipher.
 After each encryption/decryption operation, the nonce MUST be incremented by 1.

-The random salt, the first length chunk and the first payload chunk MUST be buffered and sent in one write call to the underlying socket.
-Separate writes can lead to predictable packet sizes, which could potentially be used to detect the protocol.
+A response stream has the same structure, except there's only one fixed-length header chunk, which also acts as the first length chunk.

 The length chunk contains a 16-bit big-endian unsigned integer that describes the payload length in the next payload chunk.
 Servers and clients use this information to read the next payload chunk.
 The payload length is up to 0xFFFF (65535) bytes.
 The 0x3FFF length cap in Shadowsocks AEAD has been dropped in this edition.